cloud-gov/cg-site/_kbarticles/2024-12-10-using-opensearch-dashboards.md

 ## What are some types of logs?

 Cloud Foundry assigns a type to each log message depending on its origin.
 Application logs are assigned the APP log type.
 HTTP requests being routed to an app will produce the RTR log type.
-The various types of logs are listed in the documentation [here](https://docs.cloudfoundry.org/devguide/deploy-apps/streaming-logs.html#format).
+The various types of logs [are listed in the CloudFoundry documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/streaming-logs.html#format).

 The log type is stored on logs in the `@source.type` field.
 So to query for application logs, you could use a filter of `@source.type: "APP"`.